 Reducing global poverty is the first of the United Nations’ Sustainable Development Goals (SDGs).
 While global poverty rates have been halved since the turn of the century, almost 800 million people still live below the international poverty line today.
 It’s a huge, life-endangering issue that we can only address through large-scale changes to society as a whole.

 Those changes can start in today’s classrooms.
-Educators can inform and inspire the next generation of global citizens, who can begin to tackle poverty and help the United Nations meet its targets for this SDG by the intended date of 2030.
+Educators can inform and inspire the next generation of global leaders, who can begin to tackle poverty and help the United Nations meet its targets for this SDG by the intended date of 2030.

 Let’s first take a look at why poverty should be a key subject for your students.